Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

 ✅ **Multiplayer Features** (Co-op battles, pvp)

 ---
-# idea for low-level classes on front end if the front end team wants to use
+# idea for low-level classes on front end if the front end team wants to use(Some repetition since still figuring out what should have what)
 # Low-Level Design Front End
 -----
 Game management: